Geometry of Spectral Curves and All Order Dispersive Integrable System: Proposal for a new tau function and spinor kernel

-So far, the spectral curve $(\curve,X,Y)$ was fixed once for all, and was equipped with a 1-form $\om = \sum_k t_k\om_k$ depending linearly on times.
-Now, we shall let the spectral curve itself change around $(\curve,X,Y)$, and in particular we may vary the complex structure of the curve $\curve$. $Y\mathrm{d}X$ shall play the role of the 1-form.
+So far, the spectral curve $(\curve,X,Y)$ was f\/ixed once for all, and was equipped with a 1-form~$\om$ depending linearly on times ($\om= \sum_k t_k\om_k$).
+Now, we shall let the spectral curve itself change around~$(\curve,X,Y)$, and in particular we may vary the complex structure of the curve $\curve$. $Y\mathrm{d}X$ shall play the role of the 1-form.